sveltejs/svelte/documentation/docs/07-misc/01-best-practices.md

 ---

 <!-- llm-ignore-start -->
 This document outlines some best practices that will help you write fast, robust Svelte apps.
-It is also available as a `svelte-best-practices` skill for your agents.
+It is also available as a `svelte-core-bestpractices` skill for your agents.
 <!-- llm-ignore-end -->

 ## `$state`